Space Economy (Professional Certificate)

 The Space Economy’s Next Giant Leap

-Overview of the Space Economy Course:
+About the New Space Economy Course:

 The online course, Space Economy, offers a comprehensive exploration of the business and commercial opportunities within the rapidly evolving space industry.
-This program explores the latest economic trends, challenges, and demands in the space sector, providing a structured understanding of the ecosystem.
+This program explores the latest economic trends, challenges, and demands in the space sector.
+Designed to meet the growing demand for space education, the online program consists of five core modules.
+Students learn from an international faculty in inspirational learning environments worldwide, engaging with real industry challenges presented by experienced professionals and building career-ready capabilities.

 SEAC – Certificate of Completion

 Advance your career in Space Economy with SEAC—first-prize winner of the Galileo Masters University Challenge.
-Incubated at ESA BIC Hessen with leading industry partners, you’ll earn a Certificate of Completion in Space Economy.
+Incubated at ESA BIC Hessen with leading industry partners, you’ll earn a Certificate of Completion in New Space Economy.

 - Engineers who want to understand the key drivers and technologies belonging to both the Upstream and Downstream segments.